ForgeRock/forgeops-cli/docs/forgeops_apply_base.md

-## forgeops doctor platform
+## forgeops apply base

-Verify that operators are installed and ready
+Apply the ForgeRock base resources

 ### Synopsis

-		Checks that the platform is running.
+    Apply the base resources of the ForgeRock cloud deployment:
+    * Apply the base resources of ForgeRock cloud deployment
+    * Use --tag to specify a different version to apply

 ```
-forgeops doctor platform [flags]
+forgeops apply base [flags]
 ```

 ### Examples

 ```

-		# validate the platform is running in the current namespace
+      # Apply the base resources listed in the "latest" release of the forgeops repository.
-		forgeops doctor platform
+      forgeops apply base

-		# validate the platform is running in the "prod" namespace
+      # Apply the base resources listed in a specific release of the forgeops repository.
-		forgeops doctor platform -n prod
+      forgeops apply base --tag 2020.10.28-AlSugoDiNoci
 ```

 ### Options

 ```
+      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
-  -h, --help   help for platform
+  -h, --help          help for base
 ```

 ### Options inherited from parent commands